RetroDECK/ES-DE/THEMES.md

 ### System variables

-System variables are system specific and are derived from values defined in es_systems.xml (except for collections which are derived from hardcoded application-internal values).
+System variables are system-specific and derived from values defined in es_systems.xml (except for collections which are derived from hardcoded application-internal values).
 * `system.name`
 * `system.name.autoCollections`
 * `system.name.customCollections`